 The following components are visible on the back panel of the MPX 17550/19550/20550/21550 appliance:

-160 GB removable solid-state drive that is used to store the Citrix ADC software.
+160 GB or larger removable solid-state drive that is used to store the Citrix ADC software.

 USB port (reserved for a future release).

 Non-maskable interrupt (NMI) button that is used at the request of Technical Support and produces a core dump on the appliance.
-You must use a pen, pencil, or other pointed object to press this red button, which is recessed to prevent unintentional activation.
+Use a pen, pencil, or other pointed object to press this red button, which is recessed to prevent unintentional activation.